 * Hurricane Sandy Hints at the Perils of Global Catastrophe, published 6 November 2012.
 Reprinted in Yahoo News and Huffington Post

-Articles at the Institute for Ethics and Emerging Technologies, where I am an Affiliate Scholar
+At the Institute for Ethics and Emerging Technologies, where I am an Affiliate Scholar

 * What Are the Best Ways to Prevent Global Catastrophe?, published 26 February 2015.